bazinga183/COVID_deaths_analysis/README.md

 Analyzing the results of the two different methods was observed that Easy Ensemble presented the highest recall with 91% while Random Forest presented only 24%.

-Analyzing the accurary score to see the models overall performance, we can see that the model with the highest accuracy score was Easy Ensemble  with 92%, while Random Forest presented 62%.
+Analyzing the accuracy score to see the model's overall performance, we can see that the model with the highest accuracy score was Easy Ensemble  with 92%, while Random Forest presented 62%.

-After analyzing these two main statistics, the model that was able to accuratly predict COVID outcomes is the Easy Ensemble Classifying model.
+After analyzing these two main statistics, the model that was able to accurately predict COVID outcomes is the Easy Ensemble Classifying model.